ucphhpc/docker-migrid/doc/source/sections/getting-started/case-studies/rocky8.rst

-Finally you should decide on a site basis if you want automatic creation of authenticated users or not with the `AUTO_ADD_OID_USER` and `AUTO_ADD_OIDC_USER` variables and perhaps limit it to certain users with the `AUTO_ADD_USER_PERMIT` variable.
+Finally you should decide on a site basis if you want automatic creation of authenticated users or not with the `AUTO_ADD_OID_USER` and `AUTO_ADD_OIDC_USER` variables and likely limit it to certain users or organizations with the `AUTO_ADD_USER_PERMIT` variable.
 The `AUTO_ADD_OID_USER` variable used to be shared for enabling both OpenID 2.0 and OpenID Connect sign up without operator interaction, but to increase control it was split up with `AUTO_ADD_OIDC_USER` added for the latter.
 Please note that you may need a version released in July 2024 or later for the split up to fully take effect.
-If you enable either AUTO_ADD_X_USER you can provide a regular expression to limit which such externally authenticated users are actually permitted to use this sign up.
-The variable contains a space-separated list of colon-separated pairs, here each pair is as user field name and a regular expression to require matched for the user fields.
+If you enable any `AUTO_ADD_X_USER` you can provide a regular expression to limit which such externally authenticated users are actually permitted to use this auto sign up.
+The variable contains a space-separated list of colon-separated pairs, where each pair is as user field name and a regular expression to require matched for that user field.
 By default it is set to `distinguished_name:.*`, which will match *any* user ID.
-To only let authenticated users with an `@yourdomain.org` email address and `Staff` role sign up without operator interaction it can be set to `email:.+@yourdomain\.org$ role:^Staff$`.
+To only let authenticated users with an `@yourdomain.org` email address and `Staff` role sign up without operator interaction you can use something like:
+`AUTO_ADD_USER_PERMIT="email:.+@yourdomain\.org$ role:^Staff$`